 If your furnace in your New Orleans, LA, home is blowing cold air, there are a few things you can do to fix the problem.
 But first, you need to figure out exactly why your furnace is malfunctioning.
 Typically, this is a problem caused by incorrect settings on your thermostat, a dirty air filter, or an error with the pilot light.
-Keep reading to discover the solution to each of these New Orleans, LA furnace issues.
+Keep reading to discover the solution to each of these issues.

 Thermostat Is Set Incorrectly